-Illness and ill health can be described and measured from different perspectives; based on the individual's criteria (the individual's/patient's own experience (self-reported morbidity, illness)) or on medical criteria (diagnosed morbidity, disease).
+Illness and ill health can be described and measured from different perspectives.
+It could be based on criteria of the affected individual (the individual's/patient's own experience (self-reported morbidity, illness)) or on clinical criteria (diagnosed morbidity, disease).